From the lessons you learn to the double trouble you face, this parenting journey is always a wild ride!

 Kate Fahey, Freelance Writer

-Parenting mistakes: I definitely made myself slow down and appreciate them when they were little more (I changed the way I worked last year to spend more time with them).
+Parenting mistakes: I definitely made myself slow down and appreciate them when they were little more.
 I also don’t compare my kids to others anymore.
 One thing I haven’t been able to correct is worrying endlessly about them falling ill.
 My husband jokes we should have bought shares in Calpol!

-Describe your kids: My son is super sensitive, a thinker and worried like me.
+Describe your kids: My son is super sensitive, a thinker and a worrier like me.
 My daughter is a tough cookie, she’s strong-willed and doesn’t sweat the small stuff!
-Behaviour wise they are pretty similar, but we are going through a phase of “sibling rivalry” for attention at the moment, so I have to make sure each of them has some concentrated one-on-one time.

 Describe your parenting style: With the first, stressed.
 With the second, tired.